This post contains affiliate links. See my disclosure policy here.

 Method

-Add gin, buttermilk, maple syrup, egg white, egg yolk, and cubed ice to a shaker.
+Add gin, buttermilk, maple syrup, egg white, and egg yolk to a shaker.

 Shake for 10-20 seconds.